acetaminophen, chlorpheniramine, and codeine (cont.)

-Seek emergency medical attention if you think you have used too much of this medicine.
-An overdose of codeine can be fatal.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
+An overdose of acetaminophen or codeine can be fatal.

-Overdose symptoms may include extreme dizziness, drowsiness, nausea, vomiting, stomach pain, loss of appetite, increased sweating, pinpoint pupils, confusion, cold and clammy skin, blue-colored lips or fingernails, weak pulse, shallow breathing, seizure (convulsions), fainting, or breathing that stops.
+Overdose symptoms may include confusion, extreme weakness, pinpoint pupils, cold and clammy skin, weak pulse, slow breathing, fainting, or breathing that stops.